elicia4/linux_notes/misc/path.md

 [***go back to README***](/README.md)

-`$PATH` is a variable in your Linux shell which includes a listing of important directories, they include binaries, you can run them from your terminal exactly because they are included in the `$PATH` variable.
+`$PATH` is a variable in your Linux shell which includes a listing of directories that include binaries, you can run them from your terminal exactly because they are included in the `$PATH` variable.

 `$PATH` allows us to shorten commands.
 To see the value of `$PATH`: